-HESLEYSIDE HALL: The house is the home of the Charlton family, and was built in 1719 with later alterations and an earlier core.
-It stands on or near the site of a 14th century tower or bastle house.
-Nearby in the Chirdon Burn valley is the remains of DALLY CASTLE – built in the 13th century as a ‘hall-house’ (a defensible building) for
+The house is the home of the Charlton family, and was built in 1719 with later alterations and an earlier core.
+It stands on or near the site of a 14th-century tower or bastle house.
+Nearby in the Chirdon Burn valley is the remains of DALLY CASTLE – built in the 13th century as a ‘hall-house’ (a defensible building) for a Scottish nobleman.

-BLACK MIDDENS BASTLE: A fortified farmhouse built in the 16th – 17th centuries to withstand the frequent cross border raids by the Border Reivers.
+A fortified farmhouse built in the 16th – 17th centuries to withstand the frequent cross border raids by the Border Reivers.
 The stout walls protected the family and their livestock.
-REIVERS – were lawless feuding families who lived in the Border region, who frequently raided each other’s property, fighting, killing, (to be ‘bereaved’) and stealing livestock.